MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-summary.md

 | insightMarkdown | String | Yes | The insight that is delivered to users, such as *Your colleagues Mona Kane, Ray Tanaka, and Daniela Smith have worked with them before.* | This  output indicates the markdown text you would like to be included in the email summary. |

 > [!NOTE]
-> Markdown supported is for hypertext only, another markdown will be sanitized.
-Enclose the link text in brackets (for example, [Document]) and then follow it immediately with the URL in parentheses (for example, (https:// /view/?id=123)).
+> - Markdown supported is for hyperlinks only, another markdown will be sanitized.
+You must enclose the link text in brackets (for example, [Home page]) and then follow it immediately with the URL in parentheses (for example, (https://www.contoso.com)).
+> - Hyperlinks are only supported in the email summary that is displayed in the Key email info card in side pane, and not in the integrated experience within the email body.

 ### Example